 This article was originally published Sept.
 12, 2005.
 It has been updated.

-Longtime Fool contributor Rick Munarriz does not own shares in any of the companies in this article.
-Amazon is a Stock Advisor recommendation.
+Longtime Fool contributor Rick Munarriz owns a cocker spaniel but holds no shares in any of the companies in this story.
 Secure Computing and Under Armour are Rule Breakers choices.
-Rick is a member of the Rule Breakers analytical team, seeking out the next great growth stock early in its stage of defiance.
-The Motley Fool isinvestors writing for investors.
+Amazon.com is a Stock Advisor pick.
+The Motley Fool is investors writing for investors.

 The Top 3 Financial Resolutions for 2018 -- and How to Succeed at Them

 Most vow-makers fail at their resolutions, but here are some strategies that can help you succeed.

 5 Reasons the IRS May Take Away Your Tax Refund